decentral1se/tasty-discover/README.md

 # Deprecation Policy

-If a breaking change is implemented, you'll see a major version increase, an entry in the [change log] and a compile time error with a deprecation warning and clear instructions on how to upgrade.
+If a breaking change is implemented, you'll see a major version increase, an entry in the [change log] and a compile-time error with a deprecation warning and clear instructions on how to upgrade.
 Please do complain if we're doing this too much.